Khaled Rajab: International career

 In 2022, Rajab was named in the Lebanon squad for the 2021 Rugby League World Cup.

-Rajab made his international debut against Ireland in 42–18 victory for Lebanon.
+Rajab made his international debut against Ireland in a 42–18 victory for Lebanon.

 Rajab's impressive form on the international stage attracted considerable attention from Phil Gould and rugby league commentators, with Gould declaring on Twitter "I'm sure he will debut next year, probably at 7".
 Rajab said in response to the attention: "I heard about that tweet.
 Some of my mates sent it to me saying, ‘Look what Gus said about you’.
 I was shocked, I thought, ‘No way’," Rajab told The Daily Telegraph.
 "As a kid this is what you dream of.
 "For Gus to even mention I might have a chance to play NRL, I’m grateful.
 It makes me want to work harder to get that shot."

 Rajab was included in the Top 30 for the 2023 season.